SamanFekri/QouteOfDay/README.md

-### 📅 Tuesday, 26 August, 2025
+### 📅 Wednesday, 27 August, 2025
 ------
 ### Events
 ------
-Here are some notable events that have taken place in the USA on August 26:
+Here are some notable events that have occurred on August 27 in the United States:

-- **Women’s Equality Day**: Celebrated annually, marking the anniversary of the certification of the 19th Amendment to the United States Constitution in 1920, which granted women the right to vote.
+- **1876**: The **First Estes Park Music Festival** is held in Colorado, illustrating the expanding cultural horizons of American towns.

-- **1939**: The first Major League Baseball game to be broadcast on television occurred; the game featured the Brooklyn Dodgers vs. the Cincinnati Reds.
+- **1883**: The ER#76 earthquake in Southeast U.S.A., marking one of the significant seismic events in history.

-- **1978**: Cardinal Albino
+- **1928**: The U.S. Secretary of State Frank B. Kellogg and representatives from 62 other nations signed the **
 ### Positive Qoute
 ------
-"Every day may not be good, but there’s something good in every day. 🌈✨ Keep shining! 🌟😊"
+"Believe in yourself and all that you are! 🌟 Your potential is limitless. 🌈✨"